 - Retirement from sports.
-The AAP recognized that while there was evidence-based guidelines existed for determining when an athlete should retire from 1 or multiple sports as a result of concussion history, one expert has suggested that any athlete sustaining 3 concussions in a single season, or having had post-concussion symptoms for more than 3 months, be strongly considered for a prolonged period of time away from sports.
-The AAP advises a clinician not comfortable making a determination about the length of time to withhold an athlete from sports or contemplating recommending permanent retirement to refer the athlete to a specialist with expertise in sport-related concussion.
+The AAP recognized that while no evidence-based guidelines existed to use in determining when an athlete should retire from 1 or multiple sports as a result of concussion history, one expert has suggested that any athlete sustaining 3 concussions in a single season, or having had post-concussion symptoms for more than 3 months, be strongly encouraged to not to return to sports for a prolonged period of time.
+The AAP advises clinicians who are not comfortable making a determination about the length of time to withhold an athlete from sports or contemplating recommending permanent retirement refer the athlete to a specialist with expertise in sport-related concussion.

 - Cognitive rest: Athletes with concussion should get both physical and cognitive rest until their symptoms have cleared both at rest and with exertion.
-Teachers and school administrators should work with students to modify workloads to avoid exacerbation of symptoms.
+Teachers and school administrators should work with students to modify workloads ("return to learn") to avoid exacerbation of symptoms.

 Evolving concussion landscape

 While acknowledging enormous progress over the last ten years in research dedicated to and media coverage of sport-related concussion, the report notes that many parents, coaches, and young athletes still have misconceptions about concussion.

 On the plus side, over the last ten years, the AAP's clinical report noted that:

 - Extensive research has provided medical professionals with a better understanding of the symptomatic course and risk of potential long-term complications from concussions;

 - Position statements on concussions have been issued by organizations such as the American College of Sports Medicine and the National Athletic Trainers' Association (NATA);